 In Lower School, students focus on developing important social skills (taking turns, sharing, following directions, etc.) and foundational gross motor and movement skills.
 These skills include various types of locomotion, balance, spatial awareness, visual tracking, and eye-hand and eye-foot coordination which are developed through games and play.
 Students continue to build upon foundational skills at a level commensurate with their developmental stages.

-In addition to physical education, Summit students also participate in regular yoga classes with a registered yoga instructor.
-Early Learners through 5th Grade participate in yoga once weekly with daily mindfulness practices incorporated into the classroom while middle and high school students have a twice weekly yoga elective option in addition to mindfulness opportunities in daily advisory.
+In addition to PE class, Summit students also participate in regular yoga classes with a registered yoga instructor.
+Early Learners through 5th Grade participate in yoga once weekly with daily mindfulness practices incorporated into the classroom while middle and high school students have a twice–weekly yoga elective option in addition to mindfulness opportunities in daily advisory.

 Physical Education Program Highlights & Traditions